 It's All Yours - This only happened from quarter-final onwards.
 Each team in turn was allowed to confer for answers.

 The show was recorded at The Greenwood Theatre, London.
-The winners of each series were Warrington Sports Club, Antrim Coasters and Carrick Plus One.
 When the programme schedulers decided what we should watch before the Six O'Clock News, Masterteam was dropped in favour of a new Australian soap - Neighbours.
 A shame really, because 'Masterteam' was an enjoyable show, helped along by Angela's pleasant and professional style of hosting and the show had fitted very neatly into its timeslot.

 The gripping Masterteam leader board, with gold, silver and bronze positions for two, three or four consecutive wins.
 The contestants apparently also won book tokens of increasing value, depending on which medals they won - possibly £50, £100 and £200?